Multi-neutron correlations in light nuclei via ab-initio lattice simulations: Supplemental Material

 \subsection{Two-neutron correlations in $^{6}$He and $^{3}$H}

 Figure~\ref{sm1}(a) shows the two-neutron correlation density of the valence neutrons in $^{6}$He.
-Since $^{6}$He has been extensively studied both experimentally and theoretically~\cite{Hagino:2005we_sm,Papadimitriou:2011jx_sm,Assie:2010zz_sm}, it provides a benchmark for our correlation-analysis procedure.
+Since $^{6}$He has been extensively studied both experimentally and theoretically~\cite{Hagino:2005we_sm,Papadimitriou:2011jx_sm,Assie:2010zz_sm}, it provides a benchmark for our correlation analysis.
 Figure~\ref{sm1}(b) shows the two-neutron correlation density of $^{3}$H for comparison with $^{7}$H. Note that the $^{7}$H correlations are normalized by the total number of neutron pairs, $\binom{6}{2}=15$.
-Therefore, the per-pair short-distance component shown for $^{7}$H is reduced by a factor of 15 relative to the single-pair $^{3}$H benchmark purely due to this normalization convention.
-The two-neutron correlation density characterizes the spatial extent and angular structure of the neutron pair in $^{3}$H and exhibits a similar structure to the short-distance component of the multi-neutron correlation patterns obtained in $^{7}$H.
+Therefore, the per-pair short-distance component shown for $^{7}$H is reduced by a factor of 15 relative to the $^{3}$H reference purely due to this normalization convention.
+The two-neutron correlation density characterizes the spatial extent and angular structure of the neutron pair in $^{3}$H and closely resembles the short-distance component of the multi-neutron correlation patterns obtained in $^{7}$H.